GaryB432/vsts-venv/overview.md

 ## vsts-venv ##

-Make build-time environment variables available to your application
+Make build- or release-time environment variables available to your application

 ### Quick steps to get started ###